donnay/interesting-octopus/src/pages/blog/index.md

 ---
 title: Caudex Universum
-subtitle: This is an optional subtitle for the blog page
+subtitle: This section contains stories from Genesis the Role-Laying Game.
 image: images/cyber-punk.jpg
 has_more_link: true
 more_link_text: Read more
 seo:
   title: Caudex Universum
-  description: This is the blog page
+  description: This section contains stories from the universe of Genesis the Role-Laying Game.
   extra:
     - name: 'og:type'
       value: website